How to protect your privacy on an iPhone?

 Published by Pixel de Tracking on December 27, 2019

-Limit Application access to your personal data
+Limit app access to your personal data

-Location service
+Location services

-How to limit risks as much as possible?
-Go to "Settings", "Privacy" then "Location Services", this is where you will see the apps that have permission to access your location.
+How can you keep the risks to a minimum?
+Go to "Settings", then "Privacy" and "Location Services": this is where you'll see which apps are allowed to access your location.

 iPhone_location_service